elvanderb/TCP-32764/README.md

 Possible fix :
 - if it's listening on the internet: add a firewall rule in the web UI ([@domainzero](https://twitter.com/domainzero/status/419146140999626752))
 - it also seems to work on the LAN side. ([issue 35](https://github.com/elvanderb/TCP-32764/issues/35#issuecomment-31592308))
+- but apparently, not for every body ([issue 57](https://github.com/elvanderb/TCP-32764/issues/57)) so use the PoC again after adding the rule to make sure the firewall does its job.
 - install an open source firmware (for example OpenWRT or Tomato) this is NOT magical, OpenWAG200 is vuln: http://sourceforge.net/projects/openwag200/files/OpenWAG200/1.4/

 Probable source of the backdoor: